-When people talk about acidity in coffee, they’re not talking about a higher pH level (in chemistry, a measure of the actual level of acidity).
+When people talk about the acidity of coffee, they’re not talking about a lower pH (in chemistry, a measure of the actual level of acidity).
 They’re talking about specific flavor compounds.
 For example, the presence of citric, malic, or tartaric acids in the bean is associated with flavors like citrus, apple, and wine.
 These flavors more commonly stand out in single-origin

 , light-roast coffees